Culture of Qatar: Falconry

-Falconry, an ancient practice deeply embedded in the cultural fabric of the Arabian Peninsula, has been a popular practice for centuries.
-Originating as more than a mere pastime, falconry has emerged as a revered art form of sorts.
-As the sport proliferated, so too did the demand for hunting falcons, leading to a surge in their market value.
+Falconry has been a popular cultural practice in Qatar for centuries.
 On average, a falcon can go for anywhere from $4,000 to $10,000; a price of $250,000 was even recorded at an auction in 2022.
-Given the substantial financial investment required, falconry remains a pursuit primarily reserved for those of financial means.
-The only falconry association is Al Gannas, which was founded in 2008 in the Katara Cultural Village and which hosts the Annual Falconry Festival, otherwise known as S’hail.
+Due to the high prices of hunting falcons, it is mainly practiced by upper-class citizens able to afford the investment.
+The only falconry association is Al Gannas, which was founded in 2008 in the Katara Cultural Village and which hosts the Annual Falconry Festival, also known as S'hail.

-The art of falconry demands a genuine passion for the hunt and a profound understanding of both prey and predator.
-A successful falconer must possess keen observational skills, discerning the subtle intricacies of avian anatomy and behavior.
-Additionally, falconry necessitated robust vehicles and adept drivers capable of navigating the rugged terrain of the desert.
-Falconers traverse great distances in search of game, with the vast plains of Saudi Arabia, Sudan and Pakistan being popular choices.
 Hunting season extends from October to April.

-The most popular venue for falconry in Qatar is the Falcon Souq at Souq Waqif in Doha.
-Among the activities that take place here are auctions for expensive birds, the process of taming, and veterinary care for falcons, which is provided at the state-of-the-art Souq Waqif Falcon Hospital.
+Falconers are often required to be well-versed in matters such avian anatomy and behavior, as the selection of an efficient hunting falcon is dependent on several physical factors which are not immediately apparent to the layperson, such as feathers and coloration.
+Furthermore, falconers typically require adequate transportation means to traverse the desert, as they typically travel great distances in search of game, with the plains of Saudi Arabia, Sudan and Pakistan being popular destinations.
+The most popular local venue for falconry is the Falcon Souq at Souq Waqif in Doha.
+Among the activities that take place here are auctions for expensive birds, the process of taming, and veterinary care for falcons, which is usually provided at the Souq Waqif Falcon Hospital.

 Camel racing

-Camel racing holds significant cultural value in Qatar, preserving a connection to the region's historical reliance on camels as a primary mode of transportation.
-Camel racing is also an age-old tradition among the Bedouin tribes of Qatar and would be performed on special occasions such as weddings.
-Despite Qatar's rapid modernization and urbanization, both Qataris and the people of the broader Gulf region remain deeply attached to this traditional sport.
-The Camel Racing Organizing Committee (Hejan) has spearheaded initiatives to enhance the infrastructure and competitiveness of camel racing in Qatar.
-Notably, the Al-Shahaniya Arena has emerged as a premier venue for camel racing in the Gulf region, equipped with state-of-the-art facilities and illuminated tracks for nighttime races.
-Additionally, with advancements in registration systems, such as electronic services for camel owners, modern technologies have been introduced while preserving traditional sporting practices.
+Camel racing is a historically important sport in the country, and is considered a tradition among Qatar's Bedouin tribes, occurring during special occasions such as weddings.
+The Qatari government has invested heavily in the sport through initiatives implemented by the Camel Racing Organizing Committee (Hejan), such as inaugurating the Al-Shahaniya Arena in 1990, which has modern facilities such as illuminated tracks for nighttime races.
+The committee has also implemented modern registration systems, such as electronic services for camel owners.